susanBuck/notes/04_PHP/04_Garbage_collection.md

 	unset($votes);

 Another way the reference count on a variable can drop is in the case of local variables or function variables.
-At the end of the function, a these variables "go out of scope", leading to a reference drop.
+At the end of the function these variables "go out of scope", leading to a reference drop.